mdditt2000/kubernetes-1-19/cis 2.8/multi-deployment-nginx/README.md

 ### Step 3: Deploy CIS

-The biggest benefit for using CRDs is their no limitations on how many Public IPs **Virtual Server** create on BIG-IP.
-However to maintain similarity with Routes we using HOST Header Load balancing to determine the backend application.
-In this example the backend is **/tea,/coffee and /mocha** with the same Public IP address 10.192.125.65
+The benefit for using CRDs is no limitations on how many Public IPs **Virtual Server** create on BIG-IP

 Add the following parameters to THE CIS deployment